-It may shock you to learn that even the best teachers in the world have steered you wrong on this thing.
-You know that goal and action goes back to the Greeks, but how do you actually use objective based acting?
-I have drawn on my extensive background as a screenwriter and director to carefully formulate this approach and I am certain it is the best way to play an objective.
+You know that goal and action goes back to the Greeks, but how do you actually use objective-based acting?
+It may shock you to learn that even the best acting teachers in the world have steered you wrong.
+I have drawn on my extensive background as a screenwriter and director to carefully formulate this approach, and I am certain it is the best way for actors play an objective.

 “I want to __________ (actable verb) __________ (another character) so this person will __________ (feel or do something), and I am willing to __________, and _________, and__________ (list tactics here) to see that happen now!”

 Fill in the blanks on this sentence structure with compelling actable verbs and write it out at the top of every scene you play.
 Be dogmatic about this.

 With all due respect to the great Ivana Chubbuck, I find it useless to direct an actor whose version of an objective is limited to, “I want love.”
 The verb is “want” here.
 Go ahead and play the verb “want.”
 I dare you.
 Show me your wanting.

 This minimal approach does not give me (the director), or you (the actor) any inspired ideas.
 How do I specifically use the wanting of love to create, or fail to create, change in my scene partner and thus forward the story?
 What do I literally want them to do to give me love?
 And what type of love?
 Platonic?
 Romantic?
 An objective should answer your questions, not raise more.

 Let’s look at playing the desire for romantic love using my objective structure:

 “I want to seduce Sam so this person will disrobe, and I am willing to tease, confuse, and compliment to see that happen now!”